youtube/cobalt/cobalt/doc/splash_screen.md

 the Cobalt binary must be handled by the system.

-Alternatively, an application developer may use the default black splash screen specified in base.gypi whenever a cached splash screen is not available and rely on the web application to specify an application-specific cached splash screen otherwise.
+Alternatively, an application developer may use the default black splash screen whenever a cached splash screen is not available and rely on the web application to specify an application-specific cached splash screen otherwise.

 ## Provided embedded resource splash screens
 For convenience, we currently provide the following splash screens as embedded